 Search engines favour text over images, so consider this when adding complex logos.

 Yes it’s true, they can be worth a thousand words — but only if they are well chosen.
 Irrelevant images, badly taken or poor-quality photos will do more harm than good in the overall website design.

-If you are unable to provide suitable pictures, either engage the services of a professional photographer or speak to us about buying stock images.
-We can source them, with the right licence, for as little as £10 each.
-Pictures can be allied with your own message, as we did with on the home page of Naked Foods.
+If you are unable to provide suitable pictures, we recommend that you either engage the services of a professional photographer or speak to us about buying stock images.
+We can source them, with the right licence, for as little as £15 each.
+The right picture can really enhance your core message, as you can see with Borrowed Time.

-If your business or project is not very “pictorial”, consider buying images that are related but generic enough not to draw undue attention to themselves.
+If your business or project is not very “pictorial”, consider buying images that are generic enough to decorate your website without drawing undue attention to themselves.

 Accessibility: designing with disabled users in mind

 Some design features make a website very difficult for disabled users to access.
 For example, poor contrast makes text hard to read for the partially sighted, and careless use of colour can disable colourblind users.
 Read more about this on our Accessibility page.

 This may appear to limit your choices, but in fact, a design that works for disabled people works for everyone.
 If your goal is clarity and good communication, you’ll find that sensible contrast and colours benefit all your users, and therefore you as well.

 If you’re considering using us, it’s probably because you like our ethos of simplicity in website design.
 We tend to frown upon things that flash, spin or wobble, but subtle movement can work well.
 Slideshows of images that gently blend into each other provide a way to present a set of attractive pictures that quietly convey your message with minimum distraction.
 Use sliding images for more movement and dynamism.

 Navigation tabs, CTA buttons and scrolling can have some gentle animation applied to them.
 This can make them change colour slowly instead of instantly, or scroll smoothly instead of jumping around.